Guidelines and Policy for Applicants

 - Applicant must be a citizen of the United States or have resided in the United States for the past five years.

-Background: The mission of the Music Village is to unite music educators of different countries and cultures.
+Background: The mission of the International Music Village is to unite music educators of different countries and cultures.
 Located in the Finnish countryside, music and human spirit are elements of this efficient week.
 To quote one of the participants, “The friendship of all the participants, the support, encouragement, sharing and caring has been exhilarating.
 The identity of purpose, values, and beliefs in the ethos of music education was a strong common bond.
 The unique personalities, all from different backgrounds, experiences, countries, political and religious values, age, and areas of responsibility within music education, all bonded within the umbrella of one huge loving family….The common spirit of fun, laughter, mischief, understanding, hard work, and ambition prevailed.
 The spirit of music lives on!”

 All necessary pages and forms must be completed and submitted using the online application (link below) no later than midnight on January 15.
 Letters of reference must also be completed and submitted online or received by AOSA headquarters by this due date.
 Incomplete applications or applications that are missing required components will not be considered.

 Part I: Basic Information (page 1 of online form)